Ochlology

 of stock market prices," like Stephen Hawking on God, is continuously

-attempts to describe the market without reference to ephemeris time may
+attempts to describe the market without reference to ephemeris time is

 Richard Arms.
 He draws his charts by